vccabral/social-environment-1/README.md

 # social-environment

-A web based application that allows visitors to see several of the EPA's key datasets on a map and share the results with their friends.
+Social Environment is an application that allows visitors to check their local environmental score and share it with friends.
+Given a location, visitors will see a local air quality score based on FDA air quality data and can drill down to see individiual contributing factors to the local air quality score.

 Getting Started